JMorris1575/Jeopardy/.docs/development_notes/user_interface.rst

 ------------------------------

 I'm thinking the Board class, when initialized, should create a blank board.
-It will know the board should be blank because the self.program_state variable will be set to ProgramState.Neutral.
+It will know the board should be blank because the self.program_state variable will be set to ProgramMode.Neutral.
 Somehow, I haven't decided how yet, any change in the self.program_state variable should immediately call for a change in the board status.
-If it changes to ProgramState.Editing any empty DisplayUnits should have question marks in them, or perhaps asterisks or a different color of question mark if they are only partially completed.
-If it changes to ProgramState.Playing it should present a Jeopardy board ready for playing.
+If it changes to ProgramMode.Editing any empty DisplayUnits should have question marks in them, or perhaps asterisks or a different color of question mark if they are only partially completed.
+If it changes to ProgramMode.Playing it should present a Jeopardy board ready for playing.

 The Board class is in charge of getting a Game class and putting it into the elements of the board.